yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 ![wireframe](./wireframe.jpg)

-#### Low Fidelity Prototype
+#### Low and mid Fidelity Prototype

-In the low-fidelity prototype, I start with the user flow, the goal is to make sure the user can smoothly switch between each feature.
-In mid-fidelity prototypes, I focus on details of functionality and interaction behavior.
-Then go for the first usability study.
+In the low-fidelity prototype, I start with the user flow, the goal is to establish main layout, interaction, and flow.

+In mid-fidelity prototypes, I focus on smooth navigation, feature discovery, and interaction behaviors.

 <div class="relative group my-4">